pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Considerations (2024-03-01)

+- Vercel Analytics provides valuable insights into user behavior and can help identify areas for improvement
+- Speed Insights helps track Web Vitals and other performance metrics to ensure a good user experience
+- Analytics data should be regularly monitored to identify trends and make data-driven decisions
 - Next.js App Router requires a specific directory structure with page.tsx files in their respective directories
 - Proper page structure is essential for navigation to work correctly
 - Loading states should be consistent across the application for a better user experience